CaptThomas/gamecoin/README.md

 Docker Build Node
 ------------

 If you would like to host a node easily, use our docker image at captthomas/gamecoin.
 All you need to do is pull and build it.
 Then just run it and you have your node up.
-Our primary nodes are gamenode.ml:62005 and gamenode.ga:62004.
+Our primary node to connect to all other nodes (like a directory) is gamenode.ml:62005.
+Most of our work is done on the cloud, but this one has all our nodes connected so just addnode it and you will be connected to everyone else.